Embark on a Journey of Renewal:

 Salmon Ceremony Oral Histories Revealed in Interactive Exhibit

-The Humboldt Area Peoples Archive announces the grand opening of its exhibit Salmon Ceremony Oral Histories at 6:00PM, April 6th at the Humboldt County Visitors Bureau at 422 1st St in Eureka.
-This exhibit invites visitors to delve into the intricate interplay between activism, environmental stewardship, and cultural collaboration.
+Developed in collaboration between the Bear River Band of the Rohnerville Rancheria and the Humboldt Area Peoples Archive (HAPA), the new exhibit invites visitors to delve into the intricate interplay between activism, environmental stewardship, and cultural collaboration.
 The evening will commence with a special speech (need more reveal of who is speaking) promising an unforgettable experience for all attendees.
 This exhibit explores the revitalization of the Salmon Ceremony by the Bear River Band at the mouth of the Mattole River in Petrolia.
 The Bear River Band consists of seven federally recognized tribes: Wiyot, Nongatl, Whilkut, Sinkiyone, Lassic, Bear River, and Mattole.

 The exhibit includes the voices of Ruth Wortman and Barry Brenard, cultural coordinators for the Bear River Band, speaking about the meaning of the Salmon Ceremony which existed for generations before falling away in 1958 during the termination era.
 In recent decades, the Bear River Band has taken steps to revitalize its culture.